the 'masala' is made dry compared to it being tomato based

 Many traditional curry recipes vary from region to region but the overall concept is the same and tend to use core spices and ingredients to create the ‘masala’ which is sauce aspect of the dish.
 And ‘Masala Chicken’ has the masala at its core.
 Naturally, the chicken can be substituted for any other meat but cooking times may vary especially for lamb, which can take longer to cook properly.

 Naturally, the chicken can be substituted for any other meat but cooking times may vary especially for lamb, which can take longer to cook properly.

 The most important attribute of this Punjabi dish is that the ‘masala’ is made dry compared to it being tomato based masala which is commonly used to create full bodied curries, usually with the addition of water.
 And those curries are not ‘masala’ but known as ‘tari’ dishes i.e. with a more watery consistence.

-The chicken used in this recipe is in ‘niblets’ form which is on the bone and easily obtainable from a local British Asian butcher.
+The chicken used in this recipe is in ‘niblets’ form which is on the bone and easily obtainable from a local Desi butcher or market.

 But diced chicken breast, drumsticks or a whole medium sized chicken skinned and chopped, may be used as an alternative.

 1 large Spanish onion or 2.5 medium cooking or red onions

 1 green chilli (or more if you like more heat)